Suns in alchemy: Sol niger

-Sol niger (black sun) can refer to the first stage of the alchemical magnum opus, the nigredo (blackening).
+Sol niger (black sun) can refer to the first stage of the alchemical magnum opus, the nigredo (blackness).
 In a text ascribed to Marsilio Ficino three suns are described: black, white, and red, corresponding to the three most used alchemical color stages.
 Of the sol niger he writes:

-The black sun is used to illuminate the dissolution of the body, a blackening of matter, or putrefaction in Splendor Solis, and Johann Daniel Mylius’s Philosophia Reformata.
+The black sun is used to illuminate the dissolution of the body, a blackening of matter, or putrefaction in Splendor Solis, and Johann Daniel Mylius’ Philosophia Reformata.